4 Components of a Healthy Diet

 You are likely aware of the gluten free “movement” and may wonder what it is all about.
 There are very important reasons for avoiding gluten, and they aren’t just pertaining to people whom have a confirmed Celiac condition or something similar.

-Gluten refers to a number of forms of protein that are found in various forms of grains, including wheat, rye, and barley and is often found in food items such as pasta, bread, crackers, and pizza.
+Gluten refers to a number of forms of protein that are found in various types of grains, including wheat, rye, and barley and is often found in food items such as pasta, bread, crackers, and pizza.

 One of the main reasons for avoiding gluten ties into #3 on our list.
 Gluten is very irritating to the gut lining.
 This is because most people have an inflammatory reaction in their gut when gluten is consumed, which over time will poke holes in the gut lining and widen the tight junctions of the lining, as explained above.